Uninett/daas-apps/genomics/sparkcaller/README.md

 ```

 In order to run both INDEL and SNP recalibrator, add a similar line to what is
-added for SNPVariantRecalibrator (except for INDELVariantRecalibrator).
+added for SNPVariantRecalibrator (except that INDELVariantRecalibrator is used
+as the key).